 Alex Harwood ’12

-Alex Harwood ’12 is finding his way, most recently as a freelance tutor and narrative structure instructor.
-Alex is eager to get into Diversity, Equity, and Inclusion as a career field.
-Alex is eager to participate on the DEI Working Group to help create a stronger connection from the values instilled in him as an Ursinus student, as well as for the engagement opportunities for alumni.
+Alex Harwood ’12 is finding his way, most recently as a freelance tutor and narrative structure instructor, and is eager to really dive into Diversity, Equity, and Inclusion as a career field after an MA in Communications.
+He recognizes that inclusivity initiatives often feel merely performative, that intersectionality is often overlooked in favor of visibility, and that even the best of us have unconscious biases we’re viewing things through—and is therefore dedicated to making the DEI Working Group as productive as it can be, to help create a stronger connection from the values instilled in him as an Ursinus student, as well as for the engagement opportunities for alumni.

 Mark Hickey ’14